Back to Guides

 Step 1: Pause and Breathe

 Stop the activity that triggered the pain.
 Find a comfortable seated or supported position.
-Take a few deep breaths — sudden pain often triggers muscle guarding and tension that can make the sensation feel worse than it is.
-Give your body a moment to settle.
+Take a few slow breaths.
+Sudden pain can trigger muscle guarding and tension, so give your body a moment to settle while you check function and warning signs.

 Step 3: Gentle Range-of-Motion